DarwinJS/ChocolateyDesignPatterns/UniversalDotNet3.5/README.md

 1. Download and compile this Chocolatey package: https://github.com/DarwinJS/ChocolateyDesignPatterns/tree/master/UniversalDotNet3.5

-2. If you don't use Chocolatey yet (I feel sorry for you), you can cherry pick my PowerShell code at: https://github.com/DarwinJS/ChocolateyDesignPatterns/blob/master/UniversalDotNet3.5/Tools/ChocolateyInstall.ps1
+2. If you don't use Chocolatey yet (I feel sorry for you :( ), you can cherry pick my PowerShell code at: https://github.com/DarwinJS/ChocolateyDesignPatterns/blob/master/UniversalDotNet3.5/Tools/ChocolateyInstall.ps1

 ## Symptoms This Code Resolves for Automation